9 Best Freshdesk Alternatives in 2026 (Free and Paid, AI Costed)

 What is the cheapest Freshdesk alternative?

-Drag (from $12, AI included), Missive (from $14), and Zoho Desk (from around $14) have the lowest entry prices; Help Scout has a free-ish path and Freshdesk itself offers a 6-month free program for 1-2 agents.
+Drag (from $12, AI included), Missive (from $14), and Zoho Desk (from around $14) have the lowest entry prices; Help Scout has a free-ish path and Freshdesk itself has no ongoing free plan, but its 6-month Free Program covers up to 2 agents before paid.
 For Gmail teams wanting AI, Drag is usually the most predictable.

 Is Freshdesk's AI included in the price?